spencertipping/tau/doc/pi2-ascii.md

 Lisp tries to add uniform containment to text and suffers from (1).
 Without indentation, it is very difficult to parse more than a couple of parentheses in a row, let alone track the number of layers you're still inside after a close paren.
 The problem is that for a human observer, containment is a space-partitioning strategy that, when nested, creates a lot of small, disjoint spaces.
 If you have a large box and create a slightly smaller box inside it, you get a large square (good) and a large ring (not good).
 Create one more layer and you have two rings that are hard to tell apart.

-ρ never relies on "inside/outside", nor can ρ elements contain others.
+π₂ never relies on "inside/outside", nor can π₂ elements contain others.
 The only exception to this rule is for containers that change the schema of data inside vs outside; for example, maybe you insert a plain-text document into a UTF9 world.
-Then the text document has row/column edit behavior, whereas the rest of the ρ document is more flexible.
+Then the text document has row/column edit behavior, whereas the rest of the π₂ document is more flexible.

 ## Invalid states